aMLLibrary/aMLLibrary/example_configurations/README.md

 Note that logarithm-based distributions follow a different notation in `a-MLLibrary` configuration files than in the Hyperopt library, for the sake of clarity.
 For instance, the string `'loguniform(a,b)'` in a configuration file means a log-uniform distribution with support `[a,b]`, whereas an equivalent distribution in Hyperopt notation would be `'loguniform(e^a,e^b)'` instead.
 (`a-MLLibrary` performs this conversion of parameter notation automatically.)

+## Prediction files
+The prediction module (invoked with [`predict.py`](predict.py)) may also be used with a configuration file, which is not necessarily the same one used to produce the regression model which is being used.
+Such configuration files only require the `y` option in the `General` section and the `input_path` option in the `DataPreparation` section as described earlier.
+If you wish to invoke the prediction module in inline mode from a Python script, please check out the [`predict.py`](predict.py) file itself.